 Sometimes, shopping gets tiring and you need a little kick to get you going.
 That’s why Sorry Coffee Co. is conveniently set up at the back of Kit and Ace in the heart of Yorkville.
 While the coffee is top-notch, most people tend to visit to see what is written on their sign outside the door — it’s different every day, always quirky, and sometimes controversial.

-This is where New York meets Paris and comes to Toronto.
-This popular Big Apple cafe opened up in T.O. and we’re all really thankful for it.
+This is where New York meets Paris and then comes to Toronto, and we’re all really thankful to NYC for sharing its beloved café.
 Maman has a food menu that changes daily, they serve amazing French pastries, and, of course, they offer the ideal cup of coffee to have on the side.
 (Seriously, you can’t have a delicious chocolate croissant and wash it down with a bitter brew; it just doesn’t work like that.)
 Everything at Maman pairs together perfectly, and if you close your eyes, you might just be able to imagine yourself sitting along the streets of Paris.

 If you don’t know Hale, allow us to introduce you: this place is a Toronto-based micro roaster featuring coffees from around the world.
-They roast a mean bean in the Junction Triangle, where you can visit a CrossFit class and relax with a coffee afterward.
+They roast a mean bean in the Junction Triangle and another in the Square One Shopping Centre in Mississauga.
 And what we truly love about Hale is the fact that the person making the coffee knows of the person who harvested the coffee.
 It’s all about transparency here, and we back that.

 It’s pretty much like it sounds: a coffee shop, a bike shop, and gallery all under one roof.
 You can get your bike repaired and wait with a hot cup of coffee and a snack when you stop by Fix Coffee + Bikes.
 Really, your coffee might as well be green — they support ethical products and a lifestyle that impacts the Earth as little as possible.
 If you’re a biker in Toronto, this is definitely the spot for you.